danielagarciacobos4/Blasting-sensory-genes/blast-notes-ACTIVE.md

 Step 1) Create a curated database of relevant protein sequences from NCBI.
 Here we are interested specifically in opsins genes.

 Script for pulling these genes from NCBI using [the edirect package](https://www.nlm.nih.gov/dataguide/edirect/documentation.html) in commandline.
 This script uses the esearch function to query for particular taxa or gene name, and then pipes the search results into the efetch function, which saves the results into a fasta locally.
 Our cluster at AMNH does not have the edirect package, so we will have to request it to be downloaded.
-For now, we will run it on the UF cluster, searching for both opsin genes, and all genes within the family Natricidae.

 ```
 # script for pulling opsin gene protein seqs from NCBI for tblastn step within the Huxley cluster- AMNH (using a PBS submission language)